JAZZ CAMP

 Some of his primary instructors have included Peter Ulrich, Willie Wiebe, Larry Roy, and Stephen Ramsdell with additional lessons and masterclasses with Scott Hesse, Mike Allemana, Steve Coleman, Rudresh Mahanthappa, Rez Abassi, John Patitucci, and many others.

-Kevin Brown is an affiliate faculty member at Trinity Christian College where he directs the jazz ensemble and teaches private lessons in guitar and composition, and he is a guest lecturer in jazz guitar at the Wheaton College Conservatory of Music.
+Kevin Brown serves as Guest Lecturer for Jazz Guitar at the Wheaton College Conservatory of Music, he is an adjunct faculty member at Olivet Nazarene University and he is an affiliate faculty member at Trinity Christian College where he directs the jazz ensemble and teaches private lessons in guitar and composition.
 In addition to teaching jazz guitar and combos at Bellas Artes he also serves as director for the Institute for Jazz Studies.